rvm/rvm1-ansible/README.md

 # Where should rvm be installed to?
 ruby_rvm_install_path: /usr/local/rvm

-# Force upgrade rvm-installer to the latest stable version.
+# Force upgrade the rvm-installer to the latest stable version.
 ruby_rvm_force_upgrade_installer: false

 # If you are concerned rvm stable might not be stable then